DOkwufulueze/date-selection-manager/README.md

-dayEndDigit | '31' | The number at which the select element representing "day" ends. dayDefaultValue | '' | The value selected by default on the select element representing "day" once date-selection-manager is invoked. dayChangeEventCallback | null | A callback function that is called when the select element representing "day" changes value. monthId | 'month' | The id of the select element representing "month". monthText | 'Month' | The text of the first option element in the select element representing "month". monthValue | '' | The value of the first option element in the select element representing "month".
+dayEndDigit | '31' | The number at which the select element representing "day" ends. dayDefaultValue | '' | The value selected by default on the select element representing "day" once date-selection-manager is invoked. dayChangeEventCallback | null | A callback function that is called when the select element representing "day" changes value. monthContainer | `document` | The DOM element you want to reference as holding the 'month' select element. monthId | 'month' | The id of the select element representing "month". monthText | 'Month' | The text of the first option element in the select element representing "month". monthValue | '' | The value of the first option element in the select element representing "month".